wombleton/gitlaw-nz/acts/C/Charitable Trusts Act 1957.md

     *   (b) unless they are authorised to do so by the society.

-    (3) Every such application for incorporation shall be in form 1 of [Schedule 2][75], or to the like effect and shall be signed by a majority of the trustees.
+    (3) Every such application for incorporation shall be in [form 1][81] of Schedule 2, or to the like effect and shall be signed by a majority of the trustees.

     Compare: 1908 No 164 s 5